aqaPayam/NakhBot/docs/domain/04-relationships.md

 * Tracks uploaded files owned by a user.

+Rules:

+* User-deleted profile-photo media assets must be permanently deleted from object storage/CDN unless retention is required for moderation, safety, legal, audit, or report evidence.

 ### MediaAsset and ProfilePhoto

 * MediaAsset can be used as one ProfilePhoto.